Annual Canvass for the Register of Electors

 The Annual Canvass is a process each local authority undertakes every year to update the Electoral Register.
 Electoral Registration Officers (EROs) are legally required to keep the register of eligible voters up to date.

-From July, we will contact every household in the District to find out if the details on the electoral register are correct.
-This year, the way in which we contact you may have changed, please refer to the FAQs linked above to find out more on how we will contact you and how to respond.
+Beginning on 10th July 2023, we will contact every household in the District to find out if the details on the electoral register are correct.

 The type of contact you receive will depend on the information we have available for the property.
 Where required, you must respond to communication as soon as possible to confirm or change your details.
 The fastest way to respond is online by visiting the website below and entering your details.